ghaneeyat09/sendIt/README.md

 ## Available Endpoints

 see below for the available endpoints of the sendIt courier project.

-N.B:Some of the endpoints are authorized and you will have to be logged in before you can access them.
+N.B: Some of the endpoints are authorized and you will have to be logged in before you can access them.

    Routes         |      functionality           |    Authorization   |
  -----------------|  --------------------------  |  ----------------- |